 Prostate cancer is the second most frequently diagnosed cancer in men and the fifth leading cause of death worldwide (1).
-Accurate diagnosis and staging of prostate cancer is of topmost importance for effective therapy, especially at the early stage (2).
+Accurate diagnosis and staging of prostate cancer is of topmost importance for effective therapy, especially at early stage (2).
 Currently, the only definitive way to confirm prostate cancer is through prostate biopsy (3).
 However, prostate biopsy is usually deemed necessary by considering several factors including family history, race, abnormal lumps within the prostate, and an elevated serum prostate-specific antigen level.
-MRI is one of the major modalities for image-guided diagnosis, but a certain portion of prostate cancer lesions might still be missed using MRI (4).
-In these patients, PET imaging with probes targeting to various prostate cancer-specific markers will provide additional molecular information to facilitate lesion detection and staging (2).
+Magnetic resonance imaging (MRI) is one of the major modalities for image-guided diagnosis, but a certain portion of prostate cancer lesions might still be missed using MRI (4).
+In these patients, PET imaging with probes targeting to various prostate cancer specific markers will provide additional molecular information to facilitate lesion detection and staging (2).

-Gastrin-releasing peptide receptor (GRPR) is an important biomarker used for prostate cancer diagnosis (5).
-Various GRPR-targeted imaging probes have been developed for noninvasive imaging of GRPR expression (6-8).
+GRPR is a one important biomarker used for prostate cancer diagnosis (5).
+Various GRPR targeted imaging probes have been developed for non-invasive imaging of GRPR expression (6-8).
 Bombesin (BBN), an amphibian homolog of mammalian gastrin-releasing peptide (GRP), has been extensively used for imaging GRPR, after being labeled with various radionuclides (6,7,9-12).
-Several bombesin-related tracers have also been translated into the clinic for early phase studies (13-17).
-Previously, we have applied the GRPR-specific PET tracer 68Ga-NOTA-Aca-BBN(7-14) (denoted as 68Ga-BBN) for first-in-human studies in both healthy volunteers and patients with both low- and high-grade gliomas (18).
+Several bombesin related tracers have also been translated into clinic for early phase studies (13-17).
+Previously, we have applied GRPR specific PET tracer 68Ga-NOTA-Aca-BBN(7-14) (denoted as 68Ga-BBN) for first-in-human studies in both healthy volunteers and in patients with both low and high grade gliomas (18).

 It has been found that both GRPR and integrin $\alpha_v\beta_3$ are overexpressed in neoplastic cells of human prostate cancer (19).
 To target both receptors, a heterodimeric peptide BBN-RGD was synthesized from bombesin(7-14) and c(RGDyK) through a glutamate linker and then labeled with 18F (20).
 Within this heterodimer, the RGD moiety binds to integrin $\alpha_v\beta_3$ receptor, which plays an important role in the regulation of tumor growth, angiogenesis, local invasiveness, and metastatic potential (21).
-In a PC3 xenograft model, 18F-FB-BBN-RGD had significantly higher tumor uptake
+In a PC3 xenograft model, 18F-FB-BBN-RGD had significantly higher tumor uptake compared with monomeric RGD and monomeric BBN peptide tracer analogs at all-time points examined (20).
+A series of preclinical studies using the same strategy have confirmed several advantages of heterodimers including increased number of effective receptors, improved binding affinity and pharmacokinetics (20,22-24).